Americans living in Italy

 Next steps for relocating to Italy

-Now that you’ve reviewed this complete guide, are you ready to get started on planning your move to Italy?
+Now that you’ve reviewed this complete guide, are you ready start planning your move to Italy?

-If you’re still in the exploratory phase of deciding where in Europe you’d like to live, take a look at She Hit Refresh’s complete guides to Spain, Portugal, the Netherlands, Ireland, Germany, France, and Iceland for more helpful information that’ll help you decide which country checks all your boxes.
+If you’re still in the exploratory phase of deciding where in Europe you’d like to live, take a look at our complete guides to living in Spain, Portugal, the Netherlands, Ireland, Germany, France, Greece, England, and Iceland for more helpful information that’ll help you decide which country is the right fit for you.

-Don’t forget to also join She Hit Refresh’s thriving online community to connect with other women over 30 who’ve chosen to live a life of travel.
+Don’t forget to also join She Hit Refresh’s thriving online community to connect with 10,000+ women age 30 and over who’ve chosen to live a life of travel.